Exner7/Ergasia_1_E14166_Sviridov_Alexander/README.md

 The requirement for the project is the implementation of **9 *API Endpoints*** for the Flask application within the `app.py` script.

-As already mentioned in the **Setup**, *the data fetching logic* is already implemented, so these parts of the endpoints are not described.
+As already mentioned in the **Setup**, *the data fetching and validation logic* is already implemented, so these parts of the endpoints are not described here.

 #### The API Endpoints